absinthe-graphql/dataloader/README.md

 Here we named the source `:db` within our dataloader.
 More commonly though if you're using Phoenix you'll want to name it after one of your contexts, and have a different source used for each context.
 This provides an easy way to enforce data access rules within each context.
-See the `DataLoader.Ecto` moduledocs for more details
+See the `Dataloader.Ecto` moduledocs for more details

 ## Sources